From Guideposts Books: a new cozy mystery series.

 Order Book 1 now from Guideposts.
 You can also subscribe to the entire series at Guideposts.
 Some of these books also show up on Amazon after they’ve launched.

 Watch for more books in the series.
-Susan’s future volumes will include Book 19, where residents report seeing a lake monster, and Book 25, the series finale, where lost things are found and loose threads are knitted firmly together.
+Susan’s volumes include Book 19, Beneath the Surface, where residents report seeing a lake monster, and Book 25, the series finale, where lost things are found and loose threads are knitted firmly together.

 Mysteries of Silver Peak